filterpaper/qmk_userspace/readme.md

 ```c
 #define LAYOUT_34key_w(...)
 LAYOUT_split_3x5_2(__VA_ARGS__)
 ```
-> Wrapper alias is necessary to allow the compiler to expand an single macro keyword into multiple elements in the build process.
+> Macros are not replaced recursively in a single step.
+Wrapper alias is required for the compiler to expand them on different iterations.

 Both layout and layer macros are referenced in the keyboard JSON file (`cradio.json`) as follows:
 ```c